-Sure, you can always just toast each other with traditional champagne, but if you want something a little more exciting for your countdown, these drinks will certainly fit the bill.
+Sure, you can always just toast each other with traditional champagne, but if you want something a little more exciting for your countdown party, these cocktail recipes will certainly fit the bill.

 Even people who don’t like cocktails will find something to try on this list.

 There are plenty of sweet and then lots of sour cocktail recipes.
 Plus, quite a few that will knock your socks off.

 Start the party and get mixing!

 I should start this with a warning: this is not a cheap cocktail to make, and that stands whether you use Champagne, Prosecco, or Cava.

 The reason this will be expensive is that lovely stick of black gold.
 Vanilla pods are crazy-expensive right now, though you can’t say they’re not worth it.

 Luckily, this will still be tasty if you leave that part out!